Midlife Career Change: How to Reinvent Yourself

 The motivations shift.
 A 2025 LinkedIn Workforce Report found that the top three reasons professionals over 35 consider a career change are: lack of purpose in current work (cited by 47%), desire for better work-life balance (41%), and concern about long-term viability of their current field (38%).
 Salary, while still important, drops to fourth place.

-By 2050, one in six workers globally will be over age 65 (OECD).
+By 2050, one in six people globally will be over age 65, up from fewer than one in 10 today (World Bank, 2023).
 Longer working lives mean more career transitions — and more need for structured approaches to managing them.

 Three independent sources confirm that midlife career changers are satisfied with their decisions:

-- 82% of career changers over 45 reported being happy or very happy with their new roles (AIER)
+- 82% of career changers over 45 reported a successful transition, with 87% of those calling themselves happy or very happy (AIER)

 These are not marginal improvements.
 They represent a meaningful quality-of-life difference for people who take the step.